ChrisDeFreitas/guitarjoe/README.md

 - The app is in the early phase of development so if something seems wonky please let me know.
 It may be something I had not considered.

 ## Music Notes
-- I am not a musician (I often say I'll be ready to play in a band around the age of 90).
+I am not a musician (I often say I'll be ready to play in a band around the age of 90).
 So the data is the result of a lot of online research and verified against many other online sources.
 I've documented the major online references in the sections titled Helpful References, and Thanks to.

+#### Scales
-- The Blues Heptatonic scale has different representations online, so it is debatable.
+The Blues Heptatonic scale has different representations online, so it is debatable.
 I love learning about cultures and history so I've included some exotic scales like the Japanese Akebono I and II for practice.

 #### Chords
 Typically guitar chords are represented as fixed pattern of notes, leading to approaches like the CAGED system.
 This app takes a different approach.
 When a chord is selected all chord notes are displayed.
 The user can superimpose patterns onto the selection.
 The short term goal is to simplify coding at this early stage.
 But, I like this approach because it allows me to see the anatomy of the chord, and find alternative chord voicings, triads, and power chords.